cloudfour/drizzle/docs/README.md

 ### Partials

-Files deeper than the top-level of the templates directory are registered as partials, and are intended to be used for the Drizzle presentational UI:
+Files deeper than the top-level of the templates directory are intended to be used as partials for the Drizzle UI:

 ```
 src/templates/drizzle